Your Go-To Walkthrough Site for All Games and Apps - Game8

 Hands down the best CRPG to have come out since Disco Elysium.
 By skillfully blending the essence of Dungeons and Dragons with modern CRPG elements, such as stunning graphics, captivating music, and immersive presentation, Baldur’s Gate 3 is perhaps the closest you can get to a D&D experience in video game form.
 With a game of this quality, Larian Studios has exceeded all expectations.

 Baldur's Gate 3 has finally come out after more than two decades since Baldur's Gate 2 came out back in 2000.
 But is this Dungeons and Dragons-style game worth buying?
-Read our review of the game to find out more about its gameplay, plot and more!
+Read our review of the game to find out more about its gameplay, plot, and more!

-Baldur's Gate 3 Review and Score Explanation
+Baldur’s Gate 3 Story and Overview

 Image